castlemilk/benebsworth.com/content/blog/install-minikube/index.md

 curl httpbin.local:8080/anything
 ```

 This could then be scripted to support dynamically updated your `/etc/hosts` according to the allocated `ClusterIP` on the fly.

+Watch this space on further content for enabling ingress to your cluster via a typical _ingress-controller_ like [nginx-ingress](https://github.com/kubernetes/ingress-nginx).
+Or via more sophisticated means, such as a _Service Mesh_ construct, where a gateway can be defined to enable access to services within the "Mesh".
+Such examples include [Istio](https://istio.io/), [Linkerd](https://linkerd.io/)  and [Consul Connect](https://learn.hashicorp.com/consul/getting-started/connect).